Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 Structure your documentation
 ============================

-In Qiskit, we are following :ref:`diataxis`, that means that our documentation is divided into four categories:
+In Qiskit and its Ecosystem, we are following :ref:`diataxis`, that means that our documentation is divided into four categories:

 * `Tutorials <https://diataxis.fr/tutorials/>`_
 * `How-to guides <https://diataxis.fr/how-to-guides/>`_